 After the Pipe Ceremony, guests will be asked to return to their seats in the visitor’s area as preparations will begin for the dancers and singers.

 Please note that there are various times throughout the day when visitors are encouraged to come down to the Pow Wow floor.
-These may include: shaking hands with the graduates after they have received their certificates, “Intertribal dances,” and “specials” like the Potato Dance.
+These may include: shaking hands with the graduates after they have received their certificates, Intertribal Dances, and Specials like the Potato Dance.
 The emcee will explain and announce all of these opportunities.

-A Grand Entry is a procession of community flags, Indigenous veterans, VIP's from both the campus and wider community who have contributed in some way to the success of the graduates, and of course, the graduates themselves
+A Grand Entry is a procession of community flags, Indigenous veterans, VIP's from both the campus and wider community who have contributed in some way to the success of the graduates, and of course, the graduates themselves.

-For each Grand Entry, you will be directed to your position by the Arena Director or by ISC staff.
-Tobacco will be presented to you in appreciation of your participation of the days' events.
+For Grand Entry, you will be directed to your position by the Arena Director or by ISC staff.
+Tobacco will be presented to you in appreciation of your participation of the day's events.
 You will be acknowledged by the community for your support.
 After the Grand Entry, you may place the tobacco on a drum of your choice or you may place the tobacco in a bowl provided at the front of the stage.

 Interested in volunteering at the Graduation Pow Wow?